nikhilreddybilla28/nikhilreddybilla28.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am Nikhil Reddy Billa, a researcher and software engineer.
-I hold a B.Tech in Electrical Engineering from NIT Rourkela and currently work as a Software Engineer at NCR Corporation in Hyderabad, India.I am deeply interested in computer vision, and machine learning.
+I am Nikhil Reddy Billa, a graduate student and researcher.
+I hold a B.Tech in Electrical Engineering from NIT Rourkela and previously worked as a Software Engineer at NCR Corporation.
+I am deeply interested in computer vision, and machine learning.
 My focus lies in autonomous navigation, domain adaptation, Generative AI, 3D vision and their applications in the medical field.
 I am eagerly explore emerging areas like Large Language Models (LLMs).

-My research journey began with a project on CNN-based image resizing forensics for double-compressed JPEG images, conducted under the guidance of Dr. Manish Okade.
-This work laid the foundation for my deep interest in digital forensics and deep learning.At the Machine Learning Lab of IIIT Hyderabad, I worked with Dr. Girish Varma on the Indian Driving Dataset in Adverse Weather (IDD-AW).
-I developed a novel metric, safe-miou, to enhance segmentation accuracy in unstructured traffic and adverse weather conditions.
-I also collaborated with the University of Leicester and IIIT Hyderabad on a project focused on unsupervised domain adaptation for detecting abnormal retinal development.
+My research includes CNN-based image resizing forensics, segmentation in unstructured traffic and adverse weather, and unsupervised domain adaptation for detecting retinal development.
+I have collaborated with IIIT Hyderabad and the University of Leicester on these projects.

 Looking ahead, I am excited to start my MS in Computer Engineering in Fall 2024, where I aim to further my research in machine learning and computer vision.
 My goal is to drive innovations that address real-world challenges and enhance technological impact.